Russians push toward Ukraine's capital; residents take cover | Law-Order

 Russians push toward Ukraine's capital; residents take cover

+U.N. officials said more than 120,000 Ukrainians had left the country for Poland, Moldova and other neighboring nations.Russian President Vladimir Putin sent troops into Ukraine after he spent weeks denying thats what he intended, all the while building up a force of almost 200,000 troops along the countries borders.He claims the West has failed to take seriously Russias security concerns about NATO, the Western military alliance that Ukraine aspires to join.

 Kyiv residents braced Saturday for another night sheltering underground, as Russian troops closed in on Ukraine's capital and skirmishes were reported on the outskirts.
-Ukraine's leader, meanwhile, claimed the country's forces had repulsed the Russian assault, and he vowed to keep up the struggle and appealed for more help from the outside world.
+Ukraine's leader, meanwhile, claimed the country's forces had repulsed the Russian assault and vowed to keep up the struggle as he appealed for more outside help.
 “The real fighting for Kyiv is ongoing,” President Volodymyr Zelenskyy said in a video message in which he accused Russia of hitting infrastructure and civilian targets.

 “We will win,” he said.

 Central Kyiv appeared quiet on Saturday, though sporadic gunfire could be heard.
 And fighting on the city's outskirts suggested that small Russian units were trying to clear a path for the main forces.
-Britain's defense ministry said the bulk of Russian forces were 19 miles (30 kilometers) from the middle of the city.
-Kyiv Mayor Vitali Klitschko extended a curfew he imposed Thursday to run from 5 p.m. until 8 a.m.
+Britain and the U.S. said the bulk of Russian forces were 19 miles (30 kilometers) from the center of the city.
+Kyiv Mayor Vitali Klitschko extended an overnight curfew to run from 5 p.m. until 8 a.m.
 He said ''all civilians on the street during the curfew will be considered members of the enemy's sabotage and reconnaissance groups.”
 Russia claims its assault on Ukraine is aimed only at military targets, but bridges, schools and residential neighbourhoods have been hit since the invasion began Thursday with air and missile strikes and Russian troops entering Ukraine from the north, east and south.

-Ukraine's health minister reported Saturday that 198 people, including three children, have been killed and more than 1,000 others have been wounded during Europe's largest land war since World War II.
-It was unclear whether the figure included both military and civilian casualties.
+Ukraine's health minister reported Saturday that 198 people, including three children, had been killed and more than 1,000 others had been wounded during Europe's largest land war since World War II.
+It was unclear whether those figures included both military and civilian casualties.

-In Kyiv, a missile struck a high-rise apartment building in the southwestern outskirts near one of Kyiv's two passenger airports, leaving a jagged hole of ravaged apartments over several floors.
+In Kyiv, a missile struck a high-rise apartment building in the southwestern outskirts near one of the city's two passenger airports, leaving a jagged hole of ravaged apartments over several floors.
 A rescue worker said six civilians were injured.

 The conflict has driven thousands of Ukrainians from their homes in search of safety.
-U.N. officials said more than 120,000 Ukrainians have left the country for Poland, Moldova and other neighboring nations.
+U.N. officials said more than 120,000 Ukrainians had left the country for Poland, Moldova and other neighboring nations.

+Russian President Vladimir Putin sent troops into Ukraine after he spent weeks denying that's what he intended, all the while building up a force of almost 200,000 troops along the countries' borders.

 The U.S. government urged Zelenskyy early Saturday to evacuate Kyiv but he turned down the offer, according to a senior American intelligence official with direct knowledge of the conversation.
 Zelenskyy issued a defiant video recorded on a downtown Kyiv street early Saturday, saying he remained in the city.